kayvank/www-q2io/README.md

 A website publishing CI/CD solution.

 ## Description
 This projects wraps [nginx](https://www.nginx.com/) configurations, website related code in a [docker ](https://www.docker.com) image.
-The docker image by be run from any platform supporting docker.<br>
+The docker image may be run from any platform supporting docker.<br>

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.